-After 27 years' existence, the African Human Rights Moot Court Competition is the most important vehicle for human rights education in Africa, the largest annual gathering of students and lecturers of law in Africa, and one of the premier events on the African human rights calendar.
+After more than 30 years' existence, the African Human Rights Moot Court Competition is the most important vehicle for human rights education in Africa, the largest annual gathering of students and lecturers of law in Africa, and one of the premier events on the African human rights calendar.
 The Competition prepares new generations of lawyers to argue cases of alleged human rights violations before the African Court on Human and Peoples' Rights and the African Commission on Human and Peoples' Rights.
 The programme is organised each year by the Centre for Human Rights, in collaboration with a faculty of law in a host country on the continent.

 There is an important link between the Master's programme and the Moot Competition: the latter brings together the top students from across the continent each year, constituting a good pool of potential Master's students.
+The African Moot has been renamed the 'Christof Heyns African Human Rights Moot Court Competition' as from 2022.